internetarchive/sandcrawler/proposals/2019_ingest.md

     --  mag / mag_id
     --  core / core_id
     --  s2 / semanticscholar_id
-    --  save-paper-now / fatcat_release
-    --  doi / doi (for any base_url which is just https://doi.org/10..., regardless of why enqueued) --  pubmed / pmid (for any base_url like europmc.org, regardless of why enqueued) --  arxiv / arxiv_id (for any base_url like arxiv.org, regardless of why enqueued)
+    --  doi / doi (for any base_url which is just https://doi.org/10..., regardless of why enqueued) --  pmc / pmcid (for any base_url like europmc.org, regardless of why enqueued) --  arxiv / arxiv_id (for any base_url like arxiv.org, regardless of why enqueued)
     CREATE TABLE IF NOT EXISTS ingest_request (
         -- conceptually: source, source_id, ingest_type, url